Patient immobilization is an essential aspect of qualitative and effective radiotherapy treatment. However, the thought

 Sticker decorations are easy to use and instantly brighten up a mask.
 Children can use stickers to decorate their mask themselves and turn it into something fun and beautiful.

 The Orfit Sticker Sheet was specifically designed to decorate radiotherapy masks.
-These stickers are ideal for a quick and colourful decoration of thermoplastic masks.
+These stickers are ideal for a quick and colorful decoration of thermoplastic masks.

 4. Informative picture books and videos